by Sarah Kate Ellis, President and CEO, GLAAD

 Familiar anti-LGBTQ groups like the Alliance Defending Freedom are funding and ghostwriting concerted and false attacks against the Equality Act, moving anti-LGBTQ legislation focused on harming trans youth, and advancing bills that allow anti-LGBTQ bias disguised as faith to reject and exclude LGBTQ people.

 Here’s the bottom line truth.
 Equal rights under the law should never be a partisan, political issue.
 Our lives and our basic dignities like seeing a doctor without fear of rejection should not be wedge issues.
-More than 80 percent of Americans support full equality for LGBTQ people.
+More than 80 percent of Americans and more than 70 percent of Ohioans support full equality for LGBTQ people.
 It’s time for elected officials to catch up, speak up, and do what they know is right.

-We are counting on Ohio to lead the way and in the right direction, away from the legislature and the governor’s discriminatory policies and toward equality, liberty and justice for all.
+We are counting on Ohio to lead the way and in the right direction, away from the legislature and the governor’s discriminatory actions and toward equality, liberty and justice for all.

 The U.S. Senate must send the Equality Act to President Biden’s desk as soon as possible.